About this course

 How long does this course take?

-This course will take you approximately one hour to complete.
+This course will take you approximately 150 minutes to complete.
 This includes reading the written content, watching the videos and completing the reflection activities.

 Additional time can be spent reviewing the supporting resources included throughout the course.